 Monterey has been immortalized by world-renowned authors, nature enthusiasts, wine-lovers, and golfers galore.
 Monterey is known around the world for its championship golf courses that are a dream for golfing enthusiasts.
 The Monterey peninsula’s best golf courses have hosted U.S. Opens and many other tournaments, making it a bucket-list destination for any avid golfer.
-The courses are for pros and experts who are willing to pay a premium price for a golfing experience like no other.
+The courses are for pros and experts willing to pay a premium price for a golfing experience like no other.
 Where should you start your golfing adventure around Monterey?
 We profile the top courses in the area below.

 Pebble Beach golf courses

-If you’ve spent any time watching champion golf tournaments on TV, you’ve no doubly have heard of Pebble Beach.
+If you’ve spent any time watching champion golf tournaments on TV, you’ve no doubt heard of Pebble Beach.
 There are several courses at Pebble Beach that offer the golfing experience of a lifetime for those who are lucky enough to secure a tee time.
 The courses at Pebble Beach are by far the best golf courses in the Monterey peninsula, and the word has gotten out.

 Pebble Beach Golf Links